BrianSeong99/Agglayer-DevPortal/public/dapps/docs/aggswap.md

-# Cross-Chain Swaps with AggLayer - Quick Guide
+# Crosschain Swaps with AggLayer - Quick Guide

 A condensed developer reference for implementing cross-chain token bridging and swapping between Sepolia and Cardona networks using AggLayer's bridgeAndCall functionality.